siddankthep/subwallet-stellaswap-docs/create-subwallet.md

 1. Specify the asset to send and the destination chain.

     !!!
 Note
-        STELLA is a token on Moonbeam, so you will also need to have GLMR in your accont for the transaction fee.
+        STELLA is a token on Moonbeam, so you will also need to have GLMR in your account for the transaction fee.

 2. Enter the destination address
 3. Enter the amount of tokens to send